redox-os/book/src/porting-applications.md

 - Create the dependency recipe and run `make r.dependency-name` and see if it don't give errors, if you get an error it can be a dependency that require patches, missing C library functions or build tools, try to investigate both methods until the recipe finish the build process successfully.

-If you run `make r.recipe-name` and it builds successfully, feel free to add the build tools on the [bootstrap.sh](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/bootstrap.sh) script (for native builds) or the [redox-base-containerfile](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/podman/redox-base-containerfile) configuration file (for Podman builds).
+If you run `make r.recipe-name` and it builds successfully, feel free to add the build tools on the [redox-base-containerfile](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/podman/redox-base-containerfile) configuration file (for Podman builds) or the [bootstrap.sh](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/bootstrap.sh) script (for native builds).

-The `bootstrap.sh` script and `redox-base-containerfile` covers the build tools required by recipes on [demo.toml](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/config/x86_64/demo.toml)
+The `redox-base-containerfile` and `bootstrap.sh` script covers the build tools required by recipes on the [demo.toml](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/config/x86_64/demo.toml) filesystem configuration.

 ## Building/Testing The Program